MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-plan.md

 This article provides guidance to help you plan for Windows Sun Valley in your organization.

-Since Windows Sun Valley is built on the same foundation as Windows 10, you can utilize the same deployment capabilities, scenarios, and tools—as well as the same basic deployment strategy.
+Since Windows Sun Valley is built on the same foundation as Windows 10, you can utilize the same deployment capabilities, scenarios, and tools—as well as the same basic deployment strategy that you use today for Windows 10.
 You will need to review and update your servicing strategy to adjust for changes in [Servicing and support](#servicing-and-support) for Windows Sun Valley.

 At a high level, this strategy should include the following steps:
 - [Create a deployment plan](/windows/deployment/update/create-deployment-plan)
 - [Define readiness criteria](/windows/deployment/update/plan-define-readiness)
 - [Evaluate infrastructure and tools](/windows/deployment/update/eval-infra-tools)